yousif-alnaimi/JaffaCakesClassifier/README.md

 ## Graphing

 Doing the same procedure as we did in the import step on the Jaffa Cake set, we can then concatenate this onto our full set of data, giving us a dataset with three possible labels: "biscuit", "cake", or "jaffa".
-The data is then transformed by `StandardScaler` which centres the mean to 0 (standard deviation scaling was disabled in this case for a more pronounced graph, though the default behaviour is to divide the centred data by the standard deviation).
+The data is then shifted by `StandardScaler` so that its mean is 0 (standard deviation scaling was disabled in this case for a more pronounced graph, though the default behaviour is to normalise standard deviation to 1 as seen earlier).
 Then, PCA is run on the dataset with labels removed, reducing the number of components to 2 and allowing us to graph it.

 The next step was to graph this data, separating them out by label into different colours and marker shapes to give a